West Island: Sports and recreation

 The West Island boasts multiple public and private sports and recreation facilities, many of which are co-located at local secondary schools or gathered around municipal buildings.
 As with many suburban areas, residents have access to numerous community pools, parks, greens and playgrounds, in addition to soccer and football fields, rugby pitches and baseball diamonds.
 All West Island residents have access to amateur sports clubs and associations, and minor-level hockey, soccer, basketball and football are all quite popular.
 Moreover, various leagues and associations are generally very open to accepting residents from all communities.
 As with most Canadian communities, there is at least one hockey rink in every city or town in the West Island.
 These facilities have, in the past, also served as venues for rock concerts and the like.
-A notable example was the old Pierrefonds Arena, demolished in the late-1990s, which once attracted bands like the Eagles and Black Sabbath when it was difficult for most West Island youth to reach downtown concert venues.
+A notable example was the old Pierrefonds Arena, demolished in the late-1990s, which once attracted rock bands like the Eagles and Black Sabbath when it was difficult for West Island youth to reach downtown concert venues.

-DDO and Pointe Claire both boast large civic centres replete with Olympic-sized pools and appropriate diving platforms, and the West Island has a noticeable youth subculture focused on swimming, diving and life-guarding at community pools.
+Dollard-des-Ormeaux and Pointe Claire both boast large civic centres replete with Olympic-sized pools and appropriate diving platforms, and the West Island has a noticeable youth subculture focused on swimming, diving and life-guarding at community pools.

-The world-famous Royal Golf Club of Montreal is located in Ile-Bizard and is one of eight golf greens in the West Island, the majority of which are private.
-Other typical West Island sports and recreation facilities include numerous tennis clubs and courts, curling clubs and the occasional bocci pitch.
+The well known Royal Golf Club of Montreal is located in Ile-Bizard and is one of eight golf greens in the West Island, the majority of which are private.
+Other typical West Island sports and recreation facilities include numerous tennis clubs and courts, curling clubs, and the occasional bocci pitch.

-Other notable West Island sports and recreation facilities include the West Island YMCA and YM/YWHA, Dollard-des-Ormeaux's Centennial Park (with hills ideally suited for tobogganing and forests inter-laced with cross-country ski trails), Cap St. Jacques (which features the only remaining beach open to the public on the island) and the facilities affiliated with John Abbott College.
-In addition, numerous sports leagues for children and youth utilize facilities shared with local primary and secondary schools.
+Other notable West Island sports and recreation facilities include the West Island YMCA and YM/YWHA, Dollard-des-Ormeaux's Centennial Park (with hills ideally suited for tobogganing and forests interlaced with cross-country ski trails), the Cap Saint Jacques nature park (which features the only remaining beach open to the public on the island), and the facilities affiliated with John Abbott College.
+In addition, numerous sports leagues for youth utilize facilities shared with local primary and secondary schools.

-The area is home to the North Shore Lions football Bantam team as well as their older team the North Shore Mustangs, which compete at a midget division 1 AAA level, which holds the most division and provincial titles in Quebec Midget Football League (QMFL) history.
+The area is home to the North Shore Lions Bantam level football team as well as their older team the North Shore Mustangs, which compete at a midget division 1 AAA level, which holds the most division and provincial titles in Quebec Midget Football League history.